ShiftLeftSecurity/sbt-ci-release-early/readme.md

 <!-- /TOC -->

-## In-house setup
+## In-house setup (e.g. jenkins/artifactory)
 The majority of builds aren't in the open, but on private machines (e.g. jenkins), published to a private repository like nexus or artifactory.
-Since those internal repositories typically don't impose constraints on the published artifacts, the setup is straightforward:
+Setup:

 1) `projects/plugins.sbt`:
 ```
-addSbtPlugin("io.shiftleft" % "sbt-ci-release-early" % "1.0.3")
+addSbtPlugin("io.shiftleft" % "sbt-ci-release-early" % "1.0.4")
 ```
 Latest version: [![Scaladex](https://index.scala-lang.org/ShiftLeftSecurity/sbt-ci-release-early/latest.svg)](https://index.scala-lang.org/ShiftLeftSecurity/sbt-ci-release-early/latest.svg)

-2) Make sure the typical `publishTo` variable in your `built.sbt` points to your repository.
+2) Make sure the typical `publishTo` variable in your `built.sbt` points to your repository (this isn't specific to this plugin).

-3) Check if
-If you don't have any version tags in git yet

-, and you can just run
+Just run
 ```
 sbt ci-release
 ```
 as part of your build pipeline, and that's all.

+## Public build (e.g. travis.ci/sonatype)
+Since those internal repositories typically don't impose constraints on the published artifacts,

 ## Sonatype